 The TPM uses one input/output (I/O) pin per channel, TPMxCHn, where x is the TPM number (for example, 1 or 2) and n is the channel number (for example, 0-5).
 The TPM shares its I/O pins with general-purpose I/O port pins (refer to the Pins and Connections chapter for more information).

-MC9S08DN60 Series MCUs have two TPM modules.
-In all packages, TPM2 is 2-channel.
-The number of channels available on external pins in TPM1 depends on the package:
+MC9S08DE60 Series MCUs have two TPM modules.
+In all packages, TPM2 is 2-channel and TPM1 is 6-channel.